ClinGen/stanford-hci/doc/explanation.md

 For an in-depth discussion of how I (Liam) made infrastructure decisions for this project, see [this PDF](./explanation-infrastructure.pdf).

+The core AWS services we use for the HCI are Elastic Container Service (ECS) and Relational Database Service (RDS).
+There's a lot more to the infrastructure than ECS and RDS, but they are the core services that we rely on.
+Everything else in the Terraform code can be thought of as stuff we need to wire everything up.
+ECS allows us to run our containerized application.
+We leverage Fargate, which (in theory) makes scaling the application and managing its infrastructure easier.
+RDS allows us to have a managed Postgres database.

+The beauty of having a containerized application is that we could (in theory) run it anywhere.
+We could move to a different cloud provider, we could run the container on a cheap virtual private server in the cloud, or we could run it on an on-prem server.
+Of course, that would be a fair bit of work, but the application code is decoupled from the infrastructure it runs on.

 ## Using Colima

 I (Liam) experienced several issues with Docker Desktop.
 I googled around and